Lauren Bush

 Lauren Bush Lauren (born Lauren Pierce Bush, June 25, 1984) is an American businesswoman who is the CEO and co-founder of FEED Projects.
 She is also known for her previous career as a fashion model and designer.
-She is the daughter of Neil Bush and Sharon Bush (née Smith), granddaughter of former U.S. president George H. W. Bush, and niece of former U.S. president George W. Bush and former Florida governor Jeb Bush.
+She is the daughter of Neil Bush and Sharon Bush (née Smith), granddaughter of former U.S. president George H. W. Bush, and niece of George W. Bush and Jeb Bush.

 Early life and education

 Bush was born on June 25, 1984, in Colorado and raised in Houston, Texas.
 She attended high school at The Kinkaid School in Houston, as did her sister Ashley and brother Pierce.
 In her senior year at Kinkaid, she interned for the NBC television show Friends.
 She was a debutante, making her formal debut in a Dior haute couture gown at le Bal des débutantes in Paris in 2000.

 Bush studied fashion design at BEBE and Central Saint Martins College of Art and Design and graduated from Princeton University in 2006 with a B.A. in anthropology and a certificate in photography.
 She was a member of The Ivy Club, one of Princeton's eleven eating clubs.